 Kool Krys has since been featured on national Canadian radio and TV programs, including CBC Radio’s Bandwidth, Ottawa Morning, All in a Day and The Polish Review on Rogers Television.

 In 2011, Kool Krys released her music video funded by MuchFACT for the single "Show Stopper" on her third album "Listen to Your Art" (prod. by Bix and released in 2012).

-In 2012 and 2013 she mentored youth by teaching songwriting via Girls Rock Camp Mississauga, an international coalition providing a positive environment designed to nurture self-esteem and self-expression in girls.
+While living in Toronto, Kool Krys headlined various local events in support of youth engaged in arts, theatre, and music-based activities.
+She continues to mentor youth through community organizations, including Girls Rock Camp Mississauga -- an international coalition providing a positive environment designed to nurture self-esteem and self-expression in girls.

 In 2014, Kool Krys moved back to her hometown Ottawa and is working on her fourth album, to be released in 2015.